ClinVar Miner

 Women's Health and Genetics/Laboratory Corporation of America, LabCorp RCV000243402 SCV000919167 benign not specified 2020-11-12 criteria provided, single submitter clinical testing Variant summary: CFTR c.2991G>C (p.Leu997Phe) results in a non-conservative amino acid change located in the ABC transporter type 1, transmembrane domain of the encoded protein sequence.
 Four of five in-silico tools predict a damaging effect of the variant on protein function.
 The variant allele was found at a frequency of 0.0024 in 254424 control chromosomes in the gnomAD database, including 3 homozygotes.
 This frequency is not significantly higher than expected for a pathogenic variant in CFTR causing Cystic Fibrosis (0.0024 vs 0.013), allowing no conclusion about variant significance. c.2991G>C has been reported in the literature in patients with a wide range of atypical CFTR-related phenotypes such as bronchiectasis, pancreatitis, hypertrypsinemia, asthma, renal agenesis without a strong evidence of causality (example, Lebecque_2011, Tzetis_2001, Casals_2000, Padoan_2002); it is also found in ~ 1% of normal alleles from various studies.
 Of note, two homozygote individuals, one completely unaffected (Derichs_2005) and one only affected with allergic bronchopulmonary aspergillosis (ABPA) (Lebecque_2011) have been reported.
 The variant has also been found to be in cis with other CFTR deleterious variants such as deltaF508 (Fanen_1992), a large deletion spanning exons 2-9 of the CFTR gene (Schneider_2007, Strom_2011) and with R117L (Lucarelli_2010, classified as likely pathogenic) in CF patients supporting a benign outcome.
 Lastly, the variant has also been reported as having been co-inherited with a disease causing deletion spanning the entire SPINK1 gene in one family segregating with chronic pancreatitis (Masson_2007, cited in Bombieri_2011) supporting an alternative molecular basis of disease.
 These data indicate that the variant is unlikely to be associated with CF or any of its related variably expressive disease phenotypes.
 Reputed databases such as CFTR2 cite this variant as not disease causing (Sosnay_2013).
 In addition, functional studies suggest the variant could play a role in bicarbonate permeability relevant to organs in which CFTR is used for bicarbonate secretion (LaRush_2014) and has significantly reduced chloride conductance (Van Goor_2013), however the in vivo impact of these functional defects are unknown.
 Twelve clinical diagnostic laboratories have submitted clinical-significance assessments for this variant to ClinVar after 2014 without evidence for independent evaluation.
 Multiple laboratories reported the variant with conflicting assessments, at-least two other submitters report a benign/likely benign outcome.
 Based on the evidence outlined above, the variant in isolation was classified as benign for CF and associated phenotypes.

-CFTR-France RCV001009470 SCV001169565 pathogenic CFTR-related disorders 2018-01-29 criteria provided, single submitter curation
+CFTR-France RCV001009470 SCV001169565 pathogenic CFTR-related disorder 2018-01-29 criteria provided, single submitter curation

-Ambry Genetics RCV000046745 SCV001178980 uncertain significance Cystic fibrosis 2023-01-12 criteria provided, single submitter clinical testing The p.L997F variant (also known as c.2991G>C), located in coding exon 19 of the CFTR gene, results from a G to C substitution at nucleotide position 2991.
+Ambry Genetics RCV000046745 SCV001178980 uncertain significance Cystic fibrosis 2024-01-30 criteria provided, single submitter clinical testing The p.L997F variant (also known as c.2991G>C), located in coding exon 19 of the CFTR gene, results from a G to C substitution at nucleotide position 2991.
 The leucine at codon 997 is replaced by phenylalanine, an amino acid with highly similar properties.
 This alteration is known to occur in isolation or as part of a complex allele, p.[R117L;L997F], and it is associated with a range of clinical outcomes (Stanke F et al. J. Med.
 Genet., 2008 Jan;45:47-54; Lucarelli M et al. Genet Med, 2010 Sep;12:548-55; Strom CM et al. Genet Med, 2011 Dec;13:1042-4; Lucarelli M et al. Mol Med, 2015 Apr;21:257-75; Terlizzi V et al. J. Med.
 Genet., 2017 04;54:224-235).
 Some individuals homozygous for p.L997F or compound heterozygous with a second CFTR mutation were reported to be asymptomatic, whereas others had intermediate sweat chloride levels and exhibited CFTR-related disorders, including congenital bilateral absence of the vas deferens, pancreatitis, and bronchiectasis.
 In contrast, the p.[R117L;L997F] complex allele is associated with a more severe phenotype and has been described in multiple homozygous or compound heterozygous individuals with elevated sweat chloride level and cystic fibrosis.
 In functional studies, p.R117L was shown to retain normal CFTR maturation/processing, but result in approximately 20% of wild-type CFTR function (Sosnay PR et al. Nat Genet, 2013 Oct;45:1160-7; Van Goor F et al. J. Cyst.
 Fibros., 2014 Jan;13:29-36).
 This amino acid position is highly conserved in available vertebrate species.
-In addition, the in silico prediction for this alteration is inconclusive.
+In addition, this alteration is predicted to be deleterious by in silico analysis.
 Based on available evidence to date, this variant is unlikely to be causative of classic cystic fibrosis when it occurs in isolation; however, its contribution to the development of a CFTR-related disorder is uncertain.
 This alteration is thus classified as a variant of unknown significance.

-Illumina Laboratory Services, Illumina RCV001009470 SCV001321895 uncertain significance CFTR-related disorders 2017-04-27 criteria provided, single submitter clinical testing This variant was observed as part of a predisposition screen in an ostensibly healthy population.
+Illumina Laboratory Services, Illumina RCV001009470 SCV001321895 uncertain significance CFTR-related disorder 2017-04-27 criteria provided, single submitter clinical testing This variant was observed as part of a predisposition screen in an ostensibly healthy population.
 A literature search was performed for the gene, cDNA change, and amino acid change (where applicable).
 Publications were found based on this search.
 However, the evidence from the literature, in combination with allele frequency data from public databases where available, was not sufficient to rule this variant in or out of causing disease.
 Therefore, this variant is classified as a variant of unknown significance.

 Mayo Clinic Laboratories, Mayo Clinic RCV000078991 SCV001714240 uncertain significance not provided 2021-12-16 criteria provided, single submitter clinical testing